 Wow what a party!
-The annual Pako Festa held along West Geelong’s cosmopolitan leafy Pakington Street every February attracts around 100,000 people and it’s no wonder why – the Pako Festa is so much fun and one of the best things on the Geelong calendar.
+The annual Pako Festa held on West Geelong’s cosmopolitan leafy Pakington Street every February attracts around 100,000 people.
+It’s no wonder why Pako Festa is so much fun and one of the best things on Geelong’s event calendar.

-The festival is a huge celebration of everything multicultural from the official welcoming with the traditional owners of much of our region the Wathaurong People to the 60 or more community and ethnic groups the color and fun of the day is like nothing else.
+The festival is a huge celebration of everything multicultural, from the official welcoming with the traditional owners of much of our region, the Wathaurong People, to the 60 or more community and ethnic groups.
+The colour and fun of the day is like nothing else.

 The morning sees a huge street parade where hundreds of people from the four corners of our blue planet put on their best national dress, pull out their national instruments and parade down Pakington street much to the amazement of the thousands watching.
-The color and sounds are incredible Its hard to imagine any other place on earth were so many ethnic groups come together as one and celebrate together.
+The colours and sounds are incredible.
+It’s hard to imagine any other place on earth where so many ethnic groups come together as one and celebrate together.

-National dance groups, perform on stages throughout the precinct you might see the Dutch Clog Dances, Pilipino dance troop, Greek dancing or even some magnificent Thai dancing all in traditional costumes.
+National dance groups perform on stages throughout the precinct.
+You may see the Dutch clog dancers, Filipino dance troops, Greek dancing or even some magnificent Thai dancing all in traditional costumes.
 There’s always plenty of roaming entertainment and then there’s the music.
-You might come across a Mexican band then a few meters up the road African Drummers then a little further a Croatian band or a good old fashioned Aussie bush band.
+You might come across a Mexican band, then a few meters up the road African Drummers followed by a Croatian band or a good old fashioned Aussie bush band.

-The festival stretches over a kilometer and takes in not only Pakington Street but some of the side car parks, public squares and parklands it even stretches into many businesses and of course the great Pakington Street Pubs of the Petrel Hotel and Barking Dog.
+The festival stretches over a kilometre and takes in not only Pakington Street but some of the side car parks, public squares and parklands.
+The event even stretches into many businesses and of course the great Pakington Street pubs of the Petrel Hotel and Barking Dog.

-The Pako Festa plays with all your senses, your smell, your eyes your ears the works, its an amazing an unique day with a melting pot of cultures and fun for the whole family.
-The festival has ran annually since 1983 and is one of our premier events and don’t know how they do it but each year it gets bigger and better.
+The Pako Festa plays with all your senses, your smell, your eyes, your ears, the works.
+The event is an amazing unique day with a melting pot of cultures and fun for the whole family.
+The festival has ran annually since 1983 and is one of our premier events.
+We don’t know how they do it but each year the festival gets bigger and better.

 For the next Pako Festa visit our February Events Calendar.